 Specific entry requirements

 Bachelor´s degree (or the equivalent) with a Major in Computer Science, Computer Engineering, Mathematics, Engineering Physics, Software Engineering, Electrical Engineering or related subjects.

-Prerequisites: Mathematics (including Linear algebra, Discrete mathematics and Calculus), Algorithms and/or Data structures (at least 7,5 cr.), Programming in a general purpose language e.g. C/C++/Java/Haskell or similar (at least 7,5 cr.) and Statistics.
+Prerequisites: Mathematics (including Linear algebra, Discrete mathematics and Calculus), Algorithms and/or Data structures (at least 7,5 cr.) and Programming in a general purpose language e.g. C/C++/Java/Haskell or similar (at least 7,5 cr.).

 English Language Proficiency